Home > Whistle Blowing Policy

 Retaliation against any employee who files a report or voices a concern under this Policy is strictly prohibited.
-Any employee of the Company determined to have engaged in retaliatory behaviour, may be subjected to disciplinary action.
+Any employee of the Company including Senior Management and Directors determined to have engaged in retaliatory behaviour, may be subjected to disciplinary action.
 In addition, the Company will not tolerate any efforts made by any other person or group to ascertain the identity of any person who makes a good faith allegation in confidence.
 Any employee who in good faith, believes that he or she has been subjected to any behaviour that violates this Policy, should immediately report such behaviour to the Designated Officers under this Policy.

 Investigations, however, are costly, time consuming and a potentially damaging process.
 Therefore, any employee who knowingly files misleading or false reports will not be considered for coverage by this Policy and may be subject to disciplinary action determined by the Company.

 If any person has, or is found to have: